Haim postpone UK tour due to COVID travel restrictions

 21 – The O2 Arena, London

 Next month’s shows would have seen Haim showcase their acclaimed third album ‘Women In Music Pt.
-III’, which came out in June 2020, to UK and Ireland audiences for the first time.
+III’, which came out in June 2020, to UK audiences for the very first time.

 The sisters have, however, appeared in various live-streamed settings over the course of the pandemic – including on Glastonbury’s Live At Worthy Farm, which was broadcast back in May.